spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

 #### Spectro Role Privileges

-As listed in the table, apply spectro role privileges to vSphere objects you intend to use for the PCG installation.
+As listed in the table, apply Spectro role privileges to vSphere objects you intend to use for the PCG installation.
 A separate table lists Spectro role privileges for VMs by category.

 During the installation, images and Open Virtual Appliance (OVA) files are downloaded to the folder you selected.
 These images are cloned from the folder and applied VMs that deployed during the installation.

-Select the tab for the vSphere version you are using to view the required privileges for the spectro role.
+Select the tab for the vSphere version you are using to view the required privileges for the Spectro role.

 <Tabs groupId="vsphere-version">